MylesLab/gwas-abc/README.md

 ### 3a.
 File architecture

 ```
-├── analyses
 ├── data
-│   ├── processed
-│   └── raw
-├── data_curation
-├── figures
-│   ├── density
-│   ├── distance
-│   ├── final_figures
+├── source
-│   ├── missing_data
+├── outputs
-│   └── pca
-└── themes
+└── figures
 ```

-- The `data` directory contains all the data that was used for this analysis.
+- The `data` directory contains all the raw data that was used for this project.
-- The `data_curation` directory contains the scripts generated to generate the final curated dataset.
+- The `outputs` directory contains the files generated from the raw data through data curation.
-- The `analyses` directory contains the scripts generated for performing various analyses of this project
+- The `source` directory contains the scripts used for data curation and performing various analyses of this project.
-- The `figures` directory contains the intermediary and the final figures generated for this project.
+- The `figures` directory contains the intermediary figures generated for this project.
+Final figures were assembled using Adobe Illustrator.

 ### 3b.
 Getting the code